dansmyers/AI/1-Backtracking/Paper.md

 Next, use the Copilot AI in Creative mode to gather some information on your potential topics.
 Think of this as “pre-research” to give you high-level background on the topics so you can further evaluate them.
 Here’s an example prompt:

 *I’d like to learn more about [insert topic].
-Please provide an overview of its historical background and significance.
-Include information on what it is, when and where it was created, why it was an important innovation in its time period, and its relevance to modern society*.
+Please provide an background overview of that topic.
+Include information on what it is, when and where it was created, and its role within the AI field*.

 Repeat the query for each of your potential topics.
 Review the background summary (keeping in mind that it might contain errors), then write your own assessment of the topic and its suitability for your paper.